 Hardware Requirements and Recommended Settings

 SuperTuxKart does not require very much in terms of GPU or CPU.
-The graphics settings can be configured with a slider going from 1 to 6 where 6 is the highest setting.

 2 will run just fine on an old dual-core laptop with a Intel iGPU and a 1080p display.